General Information for Intramurals & Tournaments

 If neither team has the required number of players at the scheduled game time, both teams will be given 10 minutes to complete their team.
 No scoring advantage will be given to either team in this case.

-If the team does not consent to the additional re-entry fee, they will be removed from the league and may be replaced with available teams on the waiting list.
+If a team forfeits a game, they will be removed from the league.
 All players who signed in for the team prior to the forfeited game will no longer be eligible to continue participating in that sport for the remainder of the season.
-The replacing team will assume all wins and losses of the team that dropped out of the league (accumulated All-Campus Championship points and sportsmanship not included).
+The replacing team will assume all wins and losses of the team that dropped out of the league (sportsmanship not included).